 In this striking painting, a young woman sits on a chair and polishes a brown boot.
 The boot looks to be part of the uniform of the military police of Salazar's Portugal.
 During the regime, Salazar maintained control of the country through the use of secret police, as well as police informers.
-Portuguese citizens lived in fear that their friends or neighbours would report them for dissident acts and that they would be taken away.
+Portuguese citizens lived in fear that their friends or neighbors would report them for dissident acts and that they would be taken away.
 Though this young woman may only be polishing the boot, this painting asks questions about collaboration - do we see her as equally to blame in her father's actions?
 Can she too be held responsible for crimes against humanity?

 The domestic feel of the interior space, the bare white room and presence of a family cat also demonstrates how political power structures readily invade the home.
-Rego exposes how power and corruption can pervert and conquer even the most commonplace and innocent of activities.
-The young woman's face is passive and we do not get a sense of her agency; we can only note the act itself, as if the overachingly repressive regime has successfully eradicated active personality.
+Rego exposed how power and corruption can pervert and conquer even the most commonplace and innocent of activities.
+The young woman's face is passive and we do not get a sense of her agency; we can only note the act itself, as if the repressive regime has successfully eradicated active personality.
 Here the confines of the interior space are particularly surreal.
 The tight inclosing perspective makes the viewer feel claustrophobic and recalls works by Giorgio de Chirico and René Magritte.

 Oil on Canvas - Saatchi Gallery

 Though titled The Dance, there is much more going on in this picture than a simple celebratory act.
-Rego depicts two dancing couples, a dancing trio, and a much larger single figure to the side.
+Rego depicted two dancing couples, a dancing trio, and a much larger single figure to the side.
 The people do not necessarily look like they are at the same party, let alone dancing to the same music.
 The couples seem mostly entwined, particularly the couple to the left of centre, dancing tightly together.
 The trio represents a profound illustration on the passing of time; a grandmother, mother, and daughter move gracefully together through the cycle of life.
 Indeed, there is a poignant comparison to be made with this painting and that of the Dance of Life, made by Edvard Munch in 1899.
-Like the Norwegian Expressionist, Rego too is interested in how human behaviour changes according to whether we are alone, in a couple, or part of a group.
-She also shares with Munch an interest in the passing from the state of innocence to experience, and in this particular case, to setting a scene at night, the prime time for unconscious musings.
+Like the Norwegian Expressionist, Rego too was interested in how human behavior changes according to whether we are alone, in a couple, or part of a group.
+She also shared with Munch an interest in the passing from the state of innocence to experience, and in this particular case, to setting a scene at night, the prime time for unconscious musings.

-British writer, Lisa Appignanesi comments, "Everything here may be homely, yet everything is simultaneously mysterious.
+British writer Lisa Appignanesi comments, "Everything here may be homely, yet everything is simultaneously mysterious.
 Despite the smiles on the faces, things aren't quite right in Rego's world."
 This may be partly to do with the mismatch of the dancing individuals represented, but also because of the dark and looming background; the moon illuminates the beach scene and there is a dark fortress positioned on a hill that stands behind.
 As previously mentioned, during the Estado Novo, political dissidence was severely punished, often with imprisonment.
-Alternatively, the fortress could represent the pain that always accompanies the experience of joy.
+Alternately, the fortress could represent the pain that always accompanies the experience of joy.
 The painting was completely not long after Willing's death and he is the model for one of the male figures.
 The fortress then could be a monument to grief and mourning, and the painting a general homage to the journey and loss of love.

 Acrylic paint on paper on canvas - Collection of the Tate, United Kingdom

-The art critic Jackie Wullschlage has suggested that Rego paints in the "Iberian tradition of painting fear", and as such she makes comparisons with this "painting" (made using pastels) and those by El Greco, Goya, and Picasso.
-Indeed, it seems that in many of her works, Rego explores how the human can be transformed out of its "normal" states and move into more empowered ways of being.
+The art critic Jackie Wullschlage has suggested that Rego painted in the "Iberian tradition of painting fear", and as such she maked comparisons with this "painting" (made using pastels) and those by El Greco, Goya, and Picasso.
+Indeed, it seems that in many of her works, Rego explored how the human can be transformed out of its "normal" states and move into more empowered ways of being.
 Rego herself commented of this image, "To be a dog woman is not necessarily to be downtrodden; that has very little to do with it [...]
 In these pictures every woman's a dog woman, not downtrodden, but powerful.
 To be bestial is good.
 It's physical.
 Eating, snarling, all activities to do with sensation are positive.
 To picture a woman as a dog is utterly believable."
-Rego aims to capture a new bodily freedom found for women through the emulation of an animal.
+Rego aimed to capture a new bodily freedom found for women through the emulation of an animal.

 Pastel on canvas - Saatchi Gallery

 In this painting, the woman who looks Portuguese - due to her olive skin and black hair - sits on a reclining seat.
 Her pose is very exaggerated provoking questions about what is happening in the image: is she posing, or has Rego decided to capture her in a moment of stretching?
-In this position, we note that the ballerina is decidedly more powerful looking than a classic ballerina.
+In this position, we note that the ballerina is decidedly more powerful-looking than a classic ballerina.
 As in Dog Woman, Rego depicts the female body as capable and strong; a body that asks not be judged, but to be accepted in its weighty, assured, and decidedly earthbound presence.